-How a leading Hong Kong business school responded to both social and health crises.
+How Hong Kong University of Science and Technology (HKUST) business school responded to both social and health crises.
 By Tam Kar Yan

 The COVID-19 pandemic has forced extensive experimentation with online teaching globally.
 Such experimentation started earlier in Hong Kong than in many other regions due to the social unrest in late 2019.
 This was followed closely by the pandemic outbreak in early 2020.